 Margaret married Derald Vogt in 1958.
 Then on Feb.
 17, 2001, Margaret was united in marriage to Frank J. Wozniak in Shawano.
 He survives.

 Margaret graduated from UW-Oshkosh in 1971 with a Bachelor of Science Degree in education.
 She served as an English and Spanish teacher in Weyauwega and Berlin.
 She then worked at Walmart, where she retired after 15 years as a customer service manager.
 Margaret and Frank traveled through all but two U.S. states, a fact she was very proud of.
 She enjoyed reading, watching the Green Bay Packers and the Chicago Cubs.
 Margaret was a member of the Mattoon Church of the Nazarene as well as the American Legion Auxiliary.

-Margaret is survived by her husband, Frank; three children, Derald (Marisol) Vogt of Austin Texas, Dennis Vogt of Fremont and Penny (friend Brian) Joren of Clintonville; five step-children, Jerry Wozniak of New York, Russell (Mary) Wozniak of Bloomer, Neal (Kelly) Wozniak of Antigo, Frank E. Wozniak of Mattoon and Scott Wozniak of Eau Claire; 15 grandchildren; seven great grandchildren; a brother, Peter Rodgers of King and a special friend, Carol McPherson of Gresham.
+Margaret is survived by her husband, Frank; three children, Derald (Marisol) Vogt of Austin Texas, Dennis Vogt of Fremont and Penny (friend Brian) Joren of Clintonville; five step-children, Jerry Wozniak of New York, Russell (Mary) Wozniak of Bloomer, Neal (Kelly) Wozniak of Antigo, Frank E. Wozniak of Mattoon; 15 grandchildren; seven great grandchildren; a brother, Peter Rodgers of King and a special friend, Carol McPherson of Gresham.

 Margaret was preceded in death by her parents and two brothers.